ochuko3d/CI-CD/Clear/readme.md

 ##
 We are currently using an external RDS for the database and would require the customer connects to data and clear the post table.

-They are ideally 2 ways to clear a table
+There are ideally 2 ways to clear a table
 <!-- body -->
 ##
 <!--OL -->